hzeller/timg/README.md

                          (useful, if you stream video from stdin).
         -I             : Only  use Image subsystem.
 Don't attempt video decoding.
         -F, --title    : Print filename as title above each image.
+        -f<filelist>   : Read newline-separated list of image files to show.
+Can be there multiple times.
+        -o<outfile>    : Write to <outfile> instead of stdout.
         -E             : Don't hide the cursor while showing images.
         --threads=<n>  : Run image decoding in parallel with n threads (Default 2, half #cores on this machine)